barrycommins/microservices-demo/README.md

 * an Admin Service for monitoring (Spring Boot Admin)

+* A Microservices Dashboard for visualising connections between components

 * and one domain service, Account, which has a MySQL database, but is incomplete.

 Docker support included through Spotify's Maven Docker Plugin, calling ```mvn clean install``` creates the Docker images.